silverqx/TinyORM/docs/tinyorm-relationships.md

     if (someCondition)
         book->load("author");

-You may load more relationships at once, to do so, just pass a `QVector<WithItem>` of relationships to the `load` method:
+You may load more relationships at once, to do so, just pass a `QVector<Orm::WithItem>` of relationships to the `load` method:

     book->load({{"author"}, {"publisher"}});

-So far, this only works on models, not on containers returned from BaseModel's `get` or `all` methods.
+> {note} So far, this only works on models, not on containers returned from BaseModel's `get` or `all` methods.

 <a name="inserting-and-updating-related-models"></a>
 ## Inserting & Updating Related Models